 - Cover with cling film and chill for 24 hours before using.

-- If using 2 sheets of gelatine and double cream, whisk briefly after chilling before use.
+- When using 2 sheets of gelatine with whichever cream, whisk briefly after chilling before use.
 Or not.
 As you like.

 For milk chocolate praline: add 75g praline paste when melting the milk chocolate

 For flavouring with citrus: Use the zest of 1 fruit in the milk and allow to infuse for 15 minutes once heated.
 Strain out the zest and reheat before mixing.

 For flavouring with Tonka bean: ½ a bean grated on a microplane is plenty.
 Infuse as above.